 In the event rotator cuff surgery is needed, EmergeOrtho—Triangle Region Shoulder Surgeons are renowned for their use of minimally-invasive surgical approaches.
 Our surgeons utilize an arthroscopic technique that allows for ultimate precision and minimal incisions to repair the damaged shoulder.

-If your shoulder pain is preventing you from participating in an active lifestyle, do not wait for help; schedule a consultation now, to determine if you have a rotator cuff tear.
+If your shoulder pain is preventing you from participating in an active lifestyle, do not wait for help; self-schedule an appointment now, to determine if you have a rotator cuff tear.
 Call us any time at 919-220-5255.